1. Skip to content

 October 2, 2024

-Federal prosecutors accuse former US President Donald Trump of criminal acts in trying to overturn his loss to Joe Biden in the 2020 election.
-The filing argues that he acted privately and is not entitled to immunity.
+Federal prosecutors have accused former US President Donald Trump of criminal acts in trying to overturn his 2020 election loss to Joe Biden.
+The filing argues Trump acted privately, and is not entitled to immunity.

-Special counsel Jack Smith's team has accused former US President Donald Trump of 'increasingly desperate' attempts to overturn the 2020 election
+The team of special counsel Jack Smith has accused former US President Donald Trump of using 'increasingly desperate' attempts to overturn the 2020 election Image: Roberto Schmidt/AFP/Getty Images

 Former US President Donald Trump "resorted to crimes" after losing the 2020 presidential election, federal prosecutors said in a court filing unsealed on Wednesday.